-12 oz whole bean coffee
+Whole bean coffee

 We roast to order on Mondays and Wednesdays and ship the following day.
 Orders will be included in a roast if they’re received by 5pm Eastern Time the day before.

-Altitude: 1800 - 2000 meters
+Altitude: 1750 meters

 Peru is one of our favorite origins, as much for the quality we see there today as the potential for tomorrow.
 This is a country that has long been passed over by specialty coffee buyers, partly due to overshadowing from its neighbors Brazil and Colombia, and partly due to the sheer remoteness of some of its best producers.
-Because of this access gap and a lack of investment in developing quality, coops were encouraged to seek Fair Trade and Organic certifications as a way to obtain modest pricing premiums, and so Peru has largely become known as a source of unremarkable FTO (Fair Trade Organic) blender coffees with only regional distinction.
-This is a shame for a country with such high potential: soaring altitudes, ideal climates, and heirloom plants of classic varieties such as Bourbon, Typica, and Caturra.
+Because of this access gap and a lack of investment in developing quality, coops were encouraged to seek Fair Trade and Organic certifications as a way to obtain modest pricing premiums, and so Peru has largely become known as a source of somewhat generic FTO (Fair Trade Organic) blender coffees with only regional distinction.
+This is a shame for a country with such high potential for great quality: soaring altitudes, ideal climates, and heirloom plants of classic varieties such as Bourbon, Typica, and Caturra.